 Insanity is where the wrongdoer has a mental disorder.

 Commonly, this is where the wrongdoer doesn’t even know what they are doing is wrong, which usually results in treatment at a mental institution instead of going to jail.

 Automatism is where the muscles act without any control of the mind or conciousness.

-“I got a funny example for this one,” Miley said.
+“I got a funny example for this one,” Mandy said.

-“Ohhhkayyyy…” Jeremy replied, “yes that wouldn’t be considered battery.”
+“Ohhhkayyyy…” Jamie replied, “yes that wouldn’t be considered battery.”

 Intoxication, which is where a person is intoxicated by alcohol (i.e. drunk) or drugs.
 However, the law may be just as harsh with voluntary intoxication, for example intentionally attempting to get drunk; and distinguish this from involuntary intoxication, which is where your drink was perhaps unforeseeably spiked with alcohol or drugs.

-“So for example, if your drink got spiked, and you started hugging me inappropriately and stuff,” Miley exampled, “this could be a defense against a criminal act.”
+“So for example, if your drink got spiked, and you started hugging me inappropriately and stuff,” Mandy exampled, “this could be a defense against a criminal act.”

 Mistake of fact, which is where there is a genuine mistake of fact.
 For example a verbal assault on a police officer was justified, on belief the officer was a criminal who was unlawfully detaining them.